MaximilianRau04/CineMate/README.md

 - **Input Validation**: Comprehensive request validation
 - **File Upload Security**: Secure multipart file handling

-## Information

-This project was created with the help of artificial intelligence

 ## Contributing

 1. Fork the repository